 Tips on Conducting a Virtual Job Search

-As a result of the digital revolution, recruiters and HR professionals are investing more resources in mobile recruiting, and more than ever, job seekers are using mobile devices to search positions and stay connected to opportunities.
+Welcome to the world of virtual recruiting.
+Hiring trends are changing faster than we ever imagined.
+More than ever, job seekers are using mobile devices to search positions and stay connected to opportunities.
 Whether you are job hunting for an entry-level to CEO position, technology is rapidly changing the way we live and work.

 Tip #1 – Leverage Social Media: